 1. Ask for input

 Front-line associates have a wealth of knowledge about the issues that customers call about, so companies should leverage that insight when setting up automated systems like a self-service station.
-“A common mistake in poorly built self-service options is not asking agents about the common issues and questions that they receive,” Robbins says.
-“Who would know better than an agent about the problems your customers face?”
+“A common mistake in poorly built self-service options is not asking associates about the common issues and questions that they receive,” Robbins says.
+“Who would know better than an associate about the problems your customers face?”

 2. Give samples